-Writing well requires a proper understanding of grammar.
+Writing well requires a proper understanding of common grammar terms.

 Many good writers use English grammar accurately without understanding the meaning behind certain common grammar terms.
 Still, if you’re going to truly excel as a writer, it’s best to learn and then apply grammar terms and meanings.